andrew/ultimate-awesome/README.md

 - [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
 - [awesome-distribution-shift](https://github.com/monk1337/awesome-distribution-shift) - A curated list of Distribution Shift papers/articles and recent advancements.
 - [awesome-hotwire](https://github.com/omarluq/awesome-hotwire) - ⚡ A curated list of awesome Hotwire resources.
+- [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [cybersecurity-auth](https://github.com/paulveillard/cybersecurity-auth) - An ongoing & curated collection of awesome AuthN+Z software, libraries and frameworks, best guidelines and technical resources and cool stuff about Authentication & Authorization & SSO & IAM.
 - [awesome-miden](https://github.com/phklive/awesome-miden) - A collection of awesome Miden links, resources and shiny things.
 - [my-awesome-list](https://github.com/rahilwazir/my-awesome-list) - Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job (probably yours too).